cairo-book/cairo-book/cairo-documentation-style-guide.md

 - Finish an introductory sentence with a dot.
 - Capitalize the first letter of each bullet point.

-  > - The package source code, identified by the package name and the crate root, which is the main entry point of the package.
-  > - A subset of the package metadata that identifies crate-level settings of the Cairo compiler, for example, the edition field in the Scarb.toml file.

 - If a bullet point is a full sentence, you can end it with a full stop.
 - If a list has at least one full stop, end all other list items with a full stop.

-  > To reliably interact with these peripherals:
+  > A crate is a subset of a package that is used in the actual Cairo compilation.
+This includes:
   >
-  > - Always use `volatile` methods to read or write to peripheral memory, as it can change at any time.
-  > - In software, we should be able to share any number of read-only accesses to these peripherals.
-  > - If some software should have read-write access to a peripheral, it should hold the only reference to that peripheral.
+  > - The package source code, identified by the package name and the crate root, which is the main entry point of the package.
+  > - A subset of the package metadata that identifies crate-level settings of the Cairo compiler, for example, the edition field in the Scarb.toml file.

 - For longer list items, consider using a summary word of phrase to make content [scannable](https://learn.microsoft.com/en-us/style-guide/scannable-content/).